Iven-Wang/DocRE-reading-list/README.md

 ## Related Papers

-the task of those papers are somewhat relevant to Doc RE (i.e. cross-sentence RE, GCN for RE, reasoning for MRC, etc.), of much value as well
+The task of those papers are somewhat relevant to Doc RE (i.e. cross-sentence RE, GCN for RE, reasoning for MRC, etc.), of much value as well

 ### 2021